dilhan2013/cordova-azure-push-notification/README.md

 ## Auzre notification hub

+### Apple Push Notifications
+You have to use development certificate when testing and switch to production certificate when the app is deployed to App store.

 ## Debug Azure notification hubs

 Notification hubs can be viewed using Visual Studio or using Service Bus Explorer.
 [This link](https://msdn.microsoft.com/en-us/library/azure/dn530751.aspx) has more information.